ycm-core/YouCompleteMe/README.md

 provided on a best-effort basis and may not work for you.

 Make sure you have Vim 7.3.584 with python2 support.
 At the time of writing, the version of Vim shipping with Ubuntu is too old.
-You may need to compile Vim from source.
+You may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].